-If you’re looking for a memorable kid-friendly activity in Rome, Gladiator School is an event your children will never forgot.
-Nancy has raved about her experience at for years and my 9-year-old Devon was thrilled to finally give it a go over our spring family vacation in Italy.
+If you’re looking for a memorable kid-friendly activity in Rome, Gladiator School is an event your children will never forget.
+For many Ciao Bambino clients, an afternoon at Gladiator School makes history come alive in a hands-on way during a family vacation in Italy.

 Although the swords are fake, the skills learned in class are real.
 Scantily clad men of yesteryear lead the troops through vigorous training.